skg-if/interoperability-framework/docs/data-source.md

 ```

 ### `data_source_classification`
-*String* (optional): The specific type of the [Data source], based on the vocabulary [Data source] Classification, which can be chosen among the following values:
+*String* (optional): The specific type of a [Data source], based on the vocabulary [Data source] Classification, which can be chosen among the following values:
 - `repository`: services for the deposition, preservation, discovery, and access of research products metadata and files, e.g. PANGAEA, Zenodo, B2SHARE, EGI AppDB, BioTools
 - `aggregator`: services for the aggregation of metadata about research products (and other entities) that are mainly collected (aka harvested) from data sources via APIs and then possibly curated/enriched by end-users, e.g. BASE, NARCIS, GESIS, B2FIND, OpenAIRE Research Graph
 - `scientific database`: Scientific Databases intended to store structured information about scientific entities, e.g. PROTDB, ENA, ECRIN Studies Database